feature request #8302

 This is both a taxeditor and a cdmlib/cdm issue.

-#7 Updated by Andreas Müller over 1 year ago zur Nummernvergabe: jeder Editor hatte ursprünglich einen ausreichenden Slot von Nummern, die er konsekutiv vergeben hat.
+#7 Updated by Andreas Müller almost 2 years ago zur Nummernvergabe: jeder Editor hatte ursprünglich einen ausreichenden Slot von Nummern, die er konsekutiv vergeben hat.
 Ich selbst notiere mir immer die letzten Nummern, die ich vergeben habe, damit ich weiß, wo ich weitermachen kann.
 Oder ich suche tatsächlich in der Datenbank danach.
 Automatisieren- warum nicht?
 Hauptsache, Dopplungen werden vermieden.
 Hatten wir manchmal, wenn Editoren aus Versehen identische Nummern vergeben hatten, ohne es zu merken.